-PARTISANS is a Toronto-based studio that focuses on craftsmanship, technology, and storytelling.
-For IDS, they exhibited an array of completed “Gweilo” lights, as well as a working factory with artisans creating the lights on site.
+PARTISANS is based in Toronto.
+Primarily, it is a studio that focuses on craftsmanship, technology, and storytelling.
+For IDS, it showed an array of completed “Gweilo” lights.
+In addition, it set up a working factory and artisans created the lights on site.

-Working with Lightform, PARTISANS created the collection driven by “the idea that light itself could be harnessed and manipulated to create a physical sculpture.”
-Their resulting design looks like a flowing folded sheet of light.
-The sculptures come in an array of sizes and can be used as accent lights, table top décor, room dividers — airy, sublime finery to ignite the energy of any space.
+PARTISANS worked with Lightform to create the collection.
+Above all, they were driven by “the idea that light itself could be harnessed and manipulated to create a physical sculpture.”
+As a result, the design looks like a flowing, folded sheet of light.
+The sculptures naturally come in an array of sizes and make great accent lights, tabletop décor, and room dividers.
+Without a doubt, the designs are airy, sublime finery and they can ignite the energy of any space.

 An extruded metal strip embedded with LED lights is then attached to the straight edge of the fixture.
 When switched on, it sends light rays through the etched lines, giving the entire sheet an ethereal glow.
 Rather than just using an architectural fixture to project light, Gweilo transforms light itself into a stunning architectural structure.

-During the three-day design fair, the Gweilo artisan team collaborated with well-known architect Omar Gandhi, artist Steve Driscoll, designer Tommy Smythe and sculptor Harley Valentine.
-Their pieces were then sold and the proceeds donated to Habitat for Humanity.
+The Gweilo artisan team worked with well-known architects, designers and artists during the three-day design fair.
+Partners included architect Omar Gandhi, artist Steve Driscoll, designer Tommy Smythe and sculptor Harley Valentine.
+The studio sold the pieces and then donated the proceeds to benefit Habitat for Humanity.

-While Gweilo attracted a huge amount of attention at IDS, it had already garnered good deal of recognition when it was a mere prototype: It won a LAMP Award in 2015 and the AZ Award for Best Lighting Installation in 2016.
-Now, PARTISANS is manufacturing Gweilo in Ontario and is distributing the light sculpture in North America and internationally in cooperation with LightForm.
+Gweilo earned a good deal of recognition long before attracting a huge amount of attention at IDS.
+First, as a mere prototype, it won a LAMP Award in 2015.
+Next, it got the AZ Award for Best Lighting Installation in 2016.
+Now, PARTISANS is manufacturing Gweilo in Ontario.
+Furthermore, they are distributing the light sculptures in North America and internationally in cooperation with LightForm.

-Creators note that Gweilo is scalable and lends itself well to installations of all sizes.
+Creators note that Gweilo is scalable and well in installations of all sizes.

-Gweilo is a natural project for PARTISANS, which calls itself a movement – “We are architects, thinkers, and cultural enthusiasts devoted to a cause: smart, beautiful, and provocative design,” they write.
-“We tell stories.
-But not just any stories.
-We build architectural narratives that elicit counternarratives—stories that spring to life through spontaneous mutations and unexpected cracks.
-Beauty emerges when design misbehaves,”
+PARTISANS says Gweilo is a natural project for the studio.
+The creatives call themselves architects, thinkers, and cultural enthusiasts devoted to smart, beautiful, and provocative design.
+“We tell stories, but not just any stories…Stories that spring to life through spontaneous mutations and unexpected cracks.
+Beauty emerges when design misbehaves.”